SilentRhetoric/solid-algo-wallets/README.md

 - Block explorer base URL to construct explorer links for each network.
 Supports AlgoExplorer and Dappflow linking.
 - Project ID, Project Name, Project Description, Project URL, and Project ICON for the Dapp's project on WalletConnect

-### useWallet
+### UseSolidAlgoWallets

-The `useWallet` function returns a reactive root that provides the active wallet/metadata/address, methods to connect/reconnect/disconnect wallets, and a `transactionSigher` function that enables signing transactions with the connected wallet.
+The `UseSolidAlgoWallets` function returns a reactive root that provides the active wallet/metadata/address, methods to connect/reconnect/disconnect wallets, and a `transactionSigher` function that enables signing transactions with the connected wallet.

-### useNetwork
+### UseNetwork

-The `useNetwork` function returns a reactive root that provides an alogd client for the selected network, as well as helpful functions to create URLs for block explorer linking.
+The `UseNetwork` function returns a reactive root that provides an alogd client for the selected network, as well as helpful functions to create URLs for block explorer linking.

 ## Design Decisions